Royal Ploughing Ceremony: Myanmar

-In both Cambodia and Thailand, the ceremony is typically presided over by the monarch or an appointee.
-Sometimes, the monarch himself has taken part in the ceremony and actually guided the plough behind the oxen.

-At present, the day on which Phra Ratcha Phithi Phuetcha Mongkhon Charot Phra Nangkhan Raek Na Khwan is held is called Phuetcha Mongkhon Day (วันพืชมงคล, Wan Phuetcha Mongkhon).
-It has been a public holiday since 1957.

 Date

 The traditional date of the Burmese royal ploughing ceremony was the beginning of the Buddhist lent in the Burmese month of Waso (June to July).

 In 2009, the ceremony was held on May 12 in Cambodia and on May 11 in Thailand.
-The date is usually in May, but varies as it is determined by horasat; ហោរាសាស្រ្ត, hourasastr) Hora (โหราศาสตร์.
+The date is usually in May, but varies as it is determined by hora (ហោរាសាស្រ្ត, UNGEGN; โหราศาสตร์, RTGS).
 In 2013, the ceremony and public holiday was held on Monday, 13 May.
 In Cambodia, the ceremony is mostly held on a Tuesday or Saturday.

-In Thailand, the exact date and times for the yearly event are set annually by Brahman priests.
+In Thailand, the exact date and times for the yearly event are set annually by Brahmin priests.
 Discontinued by the 1920s, this practice was revived beginning in 1960.

 If the rain does not fall after the Royal Ploughing Ceremony, various other rainmaking rites have been observed in Cambodia, Thailand, and Myanmar such as the Hae Nang Maew cat procession to pray for rain in case of drought.